influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-29T14:30:00Z  -0.61  coyote_creek  below 3 feet
 ```

-The query returns the lowest field value in the `water_level` field key and the relevant values of the `location` tag key and the `level description` field key.
+Returns the lowest field value in the `water_level` field key and the relevant values of the `location` tag key and the `level description` field key.

 {{% /expand %}}